Jung Joon-young: 2018–2019: Fiancée

 On January 18, C9 Entertainment announced that Jung had joined eSports team, "Team Kongdoo", which specializes in PlayerUnknown's Battlegrounds (PUBG) as professional gamer and they held an initiation ceremony on January 17.
 On March 5, C9 Entertainment announced that Jung would be releasing a single at the end of the month.
-The single was later revealed to be titled "Fiancée" and is featured Korean rapper, Microdot.
+The single was later revealed to be titled "Fiancée" and featured Korean rapper, Microdot.
 It set to be released on March 29 through digital download and CD.
 The song is written and composed by Jung Joon Young and Moon Kim from Royal Pirates and the rap part is written by Microdot.
 Jung held his solo concert, Sing on May 19 and 20 in Shinhwa Cardan Square Live Hall, Mapo, Seoul.
 Jung appeared in 2018 World DJ Festival Anthem Compilation, performing a new track called Fly alongside Advanced on May 28.

 It was announced that Jung was participating in the theme songs for the 2018 FIFA World Cup in Russia.
 Jung will be singing the third track titled, Hifive Republic of Korea in the album called, We, The Reds.
 On July 13, Jung along with BTOB's Yook Sung-jae took part on the media launch of Viu original reality show called "Hello K-Idol".
 It was reported that both Jung and Yook will be special mentors.

-Jung returned to Manila, Philippines on September 22 to hold his first fan meeting, Fiancée in the country.
 On October 19, Jung announced on his Instagram that he will be officially opening a restaurant which is called 'Maison de Coréein' in Paris next year after a month of running as a pop-up restaurant.

 On March 12, 2019, Jung retired from the entertainment industry.